-When we first caught wind of hair color trends like "opal" and "oil slick," as fun as they were, it was easy to dismiss them as passing fads.
+When we first caught wind of hair color trends like "opal" and "oil slick," as fun as they were, it was easy to dismiss them as fads.
 That was the summer of 2015, and almost exactly a year later, I sat in a salon chair as a stylist dyed my dark-brown hair pink.
-That truth alone might illustrate just how confounding the longevity of the pastel hair trend has been, not least to industry insiders.
-(You can keep telling us that it's "so over," French hairstylists, but our Instagram feeds—and the Versace catwalk—tell a different story.)
+That truth alone might illustrate just how confounding the pastel hair trend's longevity has been, not least to industry insiders.
+(You can keep telling us that it's "so over," French hairstylists, but our Instagram feeds—and the Versace catwalk—tell a different story).

 Still, all trends evolve, and we've charted the rise of a more muted take on the saturated brights that first dominated the scene.
-First came rose gold, which offered a sheer wash of pink to blond (and brunette!) locks, followed by blorange, a punchier but nonetheless translucent follow-up.
+First came rose gold, which offered a sheer wash of pink to blonde (and brunette!) locks, followed by blorange, a punchier but translucent follow-up.

-Choosing A Shade: "Ask your stylist for a soft, sheer pastel that will fade to a beautiful ice blond with wear," Reid advises.
+Choosing A Shade: "Ask your stylist for a soft, sheer pastel that will fade to a beautiful ice blonde with wear," Reid advises.

 Maintenance Level: High.
 Pastel tones tend to fade very quickly.
-Extend the longevity by investing in purple shampoo and conditioner, which will cut any brassiness and fortify the purple tones for as long as possible.
+Extend the longevity by investing in purple shampoo and conditioner, cutting any brassiness, and fortifying the purple tones for as long as possible.

 Goes Great With: Cool or pink undertones.
 Reid notes that purple tends to make golden complexions look very yellow.